-As discussed in the previous discussions, OCCL has concluded that TMT will not have a significant impact on the environmental characteristics of the land.
+As discussed in the previous discussions, when considered in the context of existing development, combined with mitigation measures, and the back drop of the comprehensive planning efforts that have been invested into Mauna Kea as a whole, OCCL has concluded that TMT will not have a significant impact on the environmental or cultural characteristics of the land.

-In terms of beauty and open space, TMT represents a series of trades.
+In terms of beauty and open space, TMT represents a series of trade-offs.
 Astronomy is an identified use in the Conservation District, and BLNR has approved over a dozen permanent and temporary observatories on the parcel since 1974.
-The majority of these were build in or adjacent to an area that is now recognized by the State Historic Preservation Division as a Traditional Cultural Property.
+The majority of these were built in or adjacent to an area that is now recognized by the State Historic Preservation Division as a Traditional Cultural Property.